 Soaking overnight really helps soften the oats and gives the ice cream its smooth texture.
 If you’re short on time, soak them in warm milk for at least 30 minutes — it’ll work in a pinch but won’t be quite as creamy.

-Ninja CREAMi Overnight Oats Ice Cream
+Ninja Creami Overnight Oats Ice Cream

 Ingredients